 Skip to contents

 Produces APA-style narrative text interpreting the results of a differential- functioning analysis or interaction table.
-For method = "refit", the report summarises the number of facet levels classified as negligible (A), moderate (B), and large (C).
+For method = "refit", the report summarises linked screening contrasts and whether conditional plug-in uncertainty was available.
 For method = "residual", it summarises screening-positive results, lists the specific levels and their direction, and includes a caveat about the distinction between construct-relevant variation and measurement bias.

 Usage